 PLEASE BE AWARE THAT PAYMENTS WILL TAKE UP TO TWO BUSINESS DAYS TO POST TO THE ACCOUNT.
 INMATES WILL NOT BE RELEASED UNTIL FUNDS ARE CONFIRMED POSTED TO ACCOUNT.

 To make a credit card payment for an inmate at the Delta County Detention Center, you will need to call 970-874-2021 for the following information:

 - Date of Birth

 - Case Number

 The Delta County Sheriff’s Office charges a $20.00 booking fee in addition to a $10 Bond fee for each individual bond.
-In accordance with HB21-1280, and inmate, family member, or friend can pay bonds two different ways:
+In accordance with Colorado House Bill 21-1280, an inmate, family member, or friend can pay bonds two different ways:

 - At the jail in person with cash, money order, cashier’s check or credit card.
 Personal checks are not accepted.
 (Check or money order must be made out to “Delta County Sheriff’s Office.”)

 - Online payment via credit card by selecting the “Pay Now” button below, or scan the presented QR code with your phone for payment.